nest/nest-simulator/doc/htmldoc/hpc/parallel_computing.rst

 -----------------

 We use the concept of local and remote threads, called *virtual processes*.
-A virtual process (VP) is a thread residing in one of NEST's MPI processes.
+A virtual process (VP) is a thread residing in one of NEST's :hxt_ref:`MPI` processes.
 For both thread and distributed parallelization, VPs simplify handling of neuron  and synapses distributions.
 Virtual processes are distributed round-robin (i.e. each VP is allocated equal